 The power button and volume rocker are now on the right side (instead on of the back), while an oddly shaped rectangular fingerprint sensor pad remains on back.
 You don't actually press it in.

 Capacitive soft buttons line the phone’s bottom face, with home, back and recent.
 It goes against the trend of using purely on-screen buttons or including a physical home button on front.

-On-screen buttons have become popular for expanding minimizing bezels, but these buttons are at least always at the ready and never vanish at the worst possible moment.
+It doesn't use on-screen buttons, which have become popular for helping minimizing bezels and expanding screen sizes.
+Samsung just took that route on the Samsung Galaxy S8 and Galaxy S8 Plus.
+But Asus's buttons are at least always at the ready and never vanish at the worst possible moment.
+Many people prefer this.

 Its side-mounted power button and volume rocker feel a bit shallow, but they’re at least clicky.
 This is all the more important than ever because the Deluxe camera can be launched by hitting the volume down button twice when the phone is asleep.